neo-project/docs/docs/en-us/tooldev/sdk/introduction.md

 ## Exception handing

-`NEO RPC SDK` mainly interacts with Neo nodes through RPC requests.
+`Neo RPC SDK` mainly interacts with Neo nodes through RPC requests.
 When the message returned by the RPC request contains an Error the system throws an exception.
 The most common exception type is  `RpcException`, which includes:

 - -100, "Unknown transaction" or "Unknown block"
 - -300, "Insufficient funds"